ramanmiddha90/ParkBee-Assignment/README.md

 ## What do you think of them and would you want to implement it again?

-Yes , I would always look for the right spot and place in code to integrate design pattern.
-These gives us facility to make application structured and manageble.
+Yes, I would always look for the right spot and place in code to integrate design pattern.
+These give us facility to make application structured and manageable.

 ## What version control system do you use or prefer?

-I am used many version control system in career.
+I have used many versions control system in career.

 - TFS
 - Github ( For local)